Event on 03 September, 2022

 NCNED’s priority is ME/CFS patients, with research primarily focused on priorities identified by the ME/CFS community.
 NCNED maintains a large clinical database and biobank for ME/CFS.
 This has supported publications on health economics, quality of life, and sociodemographic data.
 They are working toward a screening/diagnostic test, improved clinical guidelines, and effective treatments for ME/CFS, including pharmacotherapeutics and drug repurposing.

-Members will be able to access a recording of Sonya's talk, as well as the slides from her presentation, in Member Resources, soon after the seminar.
+Members can access a written summary of Sonya's talk, the video, as well as the slides from her presentation, in Member Resources.